top of page

 We only met once, but I still remember her passion and drive.
 It was over lunch in the cafeteria of a coworking space in the center of Paris in 2015.
 She and her partners were launching a platform to facilitate and accelerate the integration of talented newcomers (migrants or refugees).
 Eight years later, the platform has blossomed into a vibrant community of 50,000+ members in seven countries and has incubated 320+ startups.
 (Alice Barbe, Singa).

-As her enterprise was still in its early stage, Barbe received unexpected support in the form of an invitation to participate in the very first cohort of the Obama Foundation's Leaders program, an initiative aiming "to inspire, empower, and connect regional cohorts of changemakers to accelerate positive and lasting change in their communities and throughout their region."
+As her enterprise was still in its early stage, Barbe received unexpected support in the form of an invitation to participate in the very first cohort of the Obama Foundation's Leaders Program, an initiative aiming "to inspire, empower, and connect regional cohorts of changemakers to accelerate positive and lasting change in their communities and throughout their region."

 When philanthropy acts as a mechanism to transfer wealth from the rich to the poor, it has a corrective function.
 But what would it look like to engage in the long game?
 I may have a professional bias for human and leadership development.
 Still, I dream of philanthropy supporting the emergence and development of a new generation and style of leaders, mindful not only of impacts but also of the growth and fulfillment of people.